nickbramhall/nickbramhall.github.io/content/2022-07-ben-cleuch.md

 Weather: Incredibly warm summer's evening
 Route: [View on OS Maps](https://www.invertedworld.co.uk/hillwalking/hillwalk/528)**

 The day had been scorchingly hot, and even at 8pm it was still in the mid-20s.
-The sun was shining and the cloud streaky with cirrus clouds
+The sun was shining and the evening sky streaked with wispy cirrus clouds

 The sun was already behind the hills so it meant the first part of the run along the path above the Mill Glen and then the steep lower slopes of the Law was mercifully shaded.